 - Sun Exposure: Place the metal rack or cookie sheet in a sunny spot with good airflow.
 Cover the tomatoes with a fine mesh or cheesecloth to keep insects away.

 - Drying Time: Allow the tomatoes to dry for several days, turning them occasionally.
 The drying time can vary depending on the temperature and humidity, usually taking 5-10 days.
+You might not be surprised to hear that in full sun on a 103-degree summer day, mine were ready in 24 hours.

 Oven Drying Tomatoes (Alternative)